 There might not be any symptoms if the goiter isn’t severe.
 The goiter may cause one or more of the following symptoms if it grows large enough, depending on the size:

 - hoarseness of voice

-Your doctor will feel the neck area and have you swallow during a routine physical exam.
-Blood tests will reveal the levels of thyroid hormone, TSH, and antibodies in the bloodstream.
+Your doctor will feel your neck area and have you swallow during a routine physical exam.
+Blood tests will reveal the levels of thyroid hormone, TSH, and antibodies in your bloodstream.
 This will diagnose thyroid disorders that are often a cause of goiter.
 An ultrasound of the thyroid can check for swelling or nodules.

 Goiter is usually treated only when it becomes severe enough to cause symptoms.
 You can take small doses of iodine if goiter is the result of iodine deficiency.
 Radioactive iodine can shrink the thyroid gland.
 Surgery will remove all or part of the gland.
 The treatments usually overlap because goiter is often a symptom of hyperthyroidism.

-Goiters are often associated with highly treatable thyroid disorders, such as Graves’ disease, and aren’t usually a cause for concern.
-However, they can cause serious complications if they’re left untreated.
+Goiters are often associated with highly treatable thyroid disorders, such as Graves’ disease.
+Although goiters aren’t usually a cause for concern, they can cause serious complications if they’re left untreated.
 These complications can include difficulty breathing and swallowing.

 On the other hand, symptoms will be similar to hypothyroidism if the nodules are associated with Hashimoto’s disease.
 This includes:

 - hair loss

 - cold intolerance